 Total sulphur percentage

-The data in respect of leaf S content (%) is presented in Table 5 at Pardi and Sawandri respectively.
+The data in respect of leaf S content (%) is presented in Table 4 at Pardi and Sawandri respectively.
 The application of 300 g K at BT (Dec) + 300 g K after 60 days + KNO3 @ 1.5% spray after 90 days along with recommended dose of fertilizers (T9) significantly recorded highest leaf S content (0.24 and 0.23%) at Pardi and Sawandri village respectively, followed by application of 400 g K at BT (Dec) + 400 g K after 60 days + KNO3 @ 1.5% spray after 90 days along with recommended dose of fertilizers (T10) which was statistically at par with each other.
-The lowest leaf S content was recorded in recommended dose of fertilizer (0.17%) at Pardi and Sawandri village respectively.
+The lowest leaf S content was recorded in recommended dose of fertilizer (0.17%) at Pardi and Sawandri village, respectively.

+Table 4.
+Effect of potassium on leaf macronutrients content in Nagpur mandarin